 "Hairstyling is my ministry"

-Dakima is currently enrolled in Mercy Corps Northwest’s Building Your Foundation course series that helps people gain the confidence, support and technical business skills to continue with their dreams and down the path of entrepreneurship.
+Dakima is currently enrolled in Mercy Corps Northwest’s Business Foundations course series that helps people gain the confidence, support and technical business skills to continue with their dreams and down the path of entrepreneurship.

 “I take my hat off to them,” Dakima said of Mercy Corps Northwest.
 “Because I know that what they’ve done for me, they’re doing for other people, too.
 And we’re all striving to get back on track.
 But the best part is that in classes, we have each other.
 Education is key to me.
 Having the knowledge behind what you’re doing is so much better than assuming.”